goakshit/goakshit.github.io/content/post/11-debugging-in-go.md

 ```
 >Note: You can refer to [installation docs](https://github.com/go-delve/delve/tree/master/Documentation/installation) if you face any issues.

-Once you have delve installed, we can start debugging our code.
+Once we have delve installed, we can start debugging our code.
 To do so, run `dlv debug <FILENAME.go>`.
 Normally we will run `dlv debug main.go` to start debugging our code as shown below.

 ![](/img/11_2_dlv_cmd.png)

-Now that you are running `dlv`, you can set breakpoints using `b <FILENAME.go>:LINE_NUMBER`.
+Now that we are running `dlv`, we can set breakpoints using `b <FILENAME.go>:LINE_NUMBER`.
 For example, to set a breakpoint at line number `5` in `main.go`, run `b ./main.go:5`.

 ![](/img/11_3_dlv_breakpoint.png)

-Once the break point is set, you can start debugging.
-To start debugging, you can hit `c` and enter.
-Your application will start as it is, but will stop if breakpoint is hit.
+Once the break point is set, we can start debugging.
+To start debugging, we can hit `c` and enter.
+Our application will start as it is, but will stop if breakpoint is hit.

 #### Example:
 ```go